ritaturk/xenko-docs/manual/ui/editor/index.md

 available.

 * Layout category
-  * Group into: the selected element(s) will be replaced by a panel (which type is selectable in a sub-menu) and added as children of this new panel.
+  * *Group into*: the selected element(s) will be replaced by a panel (which type is selectable in a sub-menu) and added as children of this new panel.
-  * Ungroup: all children of the selected panel will be move to its parent
+  * *Ungroup*: all children of the selected panel will be move to its parent
-  * Change layout type: the selected panel type will be change to another panel type (e.g. from a Grid to a UniformGrid)
+  * *Change layout type*: the selected panel type will be change to another panel type (e.g. from a Grid to a UniformGrid)
 * Panel specific category (in case of the screenshot above, it is a UniformGrid)
   * Depending on the parent panel type, it will offer different options, such as moving the element to a different column
 * Action category
-  * Rename: to change the name of the selected element
+  * *Rename*: to change the name of the selected element
-  * Delete selection: remove the selected elements from the visual tree
+  * *Delete selection*: remove the selected elements from the visual tree
-  * Duplicate selection: will copy the selected element and all its sub-tree into a new sibling element (i.e. added as child of the same parent)
+  * *Duplicate selection*: will copy the selected element and all its sub-tree into a new sibling element (i.e. added as child of the same parent)
-  * Create page from selection: create a new page asset containing a copy of the selected element (single selection)
+  * *Create page from selection*: create a new page asset containing a copy of the selected element (single selection)
-  * Create library from selection: create a new library asset containing a copy of all selected elements (single or multi selection)
+  * *Create library from selection*: create a new library asset containing a copy of all selected elements (single or multi selection)

 ### UI View